evokateur/title-tk/README.md

 ## Features

 - Create a task, when something must be done outside of your current context
+  - Generally, when you realize that something should be done you can either do it right away, or create a marker to remind you that it needs to be done, to keep your call stack from getting too large.
+The main thing is to not forget about it completely.
+You just need some kind of marker that will bring the idea of the task back to you in the future.
+For example, if I run out of a something, I'm going to need to add an item to my shopping list (AnyList).
+Instead of taking the time to open the app and add the item I'll often leave a physical marker for myself.
+I'll take the empty container and put it on my desk.
+That's just an example.
+I think it's similar to the idea of an inbox as described in the book.
+I'd like to make it as easy as it possibly can be to create a TODO/task in the app.
+What this possibly means is a widget, which I understand in terms of iOS, but not in Android.
+If you are creating this sort of marker (tossing something into your inbox) you may not actually know whether the thing is a task or a project, you just know that it's something to address.
+Deciding how to go about it, how simple or complex it is, requires some thought that wants to be put off until later.

 - Create/Edit a project, with or without initial tasks, or with a starting task of figuring out the steps to complete it.
   - AI assistant to generate steps based on the project description, which works starting with zero or any number of existing tasks

 - Generate TODOs, by context, for a bullet journal daily log

 ## Ubiquitous Language